MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 Stopping a managed instance clears all cached data.

-This features introduces three new managed instance states, as the following diagram indicates:
+This feature introduces three new managed instance states, as the following diagram indicates:

 :::row:::
     :::column:::